MostafaMMassoud/TensorFlow-Developer-Professional-Certificate-Specializtion/3- Natural Language Processing in TensorFlow/readme.md

 ### [Certificate]( https://coursera.org/share/129b9c26bb59accb6b79d4265ba445ab)
 # Natural Language Processing in TensorFlow

+# Intro

-# In this course I am introduced in many of techniques on handling text with TensorFlow and Keras, and different model layers can be used.
+In this course I am introduced in many of techniques on handling text with TensorFlow and Keras, and different model layers can be used.

 # Syllabus:
   - **Week 1 Sentiment in text**